the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Add an event property for if the event is currently happening.
 [TBD]
 * Fix - Correctly set `found_posts` and `max_num_pages` when redirecting a query to the custom tables.
 [BTRIA-1385]
 * Fix - Avoid resetting post data in some Dive theme and plugins.
 [BTRIA-1397]
+* Tweak - Speed up the Custom Tables v1 migration process if a browser window is open on the migration UI.
+[TBD]

 = [6.0.1.1] 2022-09-29 =